 Atherosclerosis can affect any artery in the body, including arteries in the heart, brain, arms, legs, pelvis, and kidneys.
 As a result, different diseases may develop based on which arteries are affected.

-Coronary heart disease (CHD), also called coronary artery disease, is the #1 killer of both men and women in the United States.
-CHD occurs if plaque builds up in the coronary arteries.
+Coronary heart disease (CHD), also called coronary artery disease, occurs when plaque builds up in the coronary arteries.
 These arteries supply oxygen-rich blood to your heart.

 Plaque narrows the coronary arteries and reduces blood flow to your heart muscle.
 Plaque buildup also makes it more likely that blood clots will form in your arteries.
 Blood clots can partially or completely block blood flow.

 If blood flow to your heart muscle is reduced or blocked, you may have angina (chest pain or discomfort) or a heart attack.

 Plaque also can form in the heart's smallest arteries.
 This disease is called coronary microvascular disease (MVD).
 In coronary MVD, plaque doesn't cause blockages in the arteries as it does in CHD.

 Carotid (ka-ROT-id) artery disease occurs if plaque builds up in the arteries on each side of your neck (the carotid arteries).
 These arteries supply oxygen-rich blood to your brain.
 If blood flow to your brain is reduced or blocked, you may have a stroke.

 Peripheral Artery Disease

 Peripheral artery disease (P.A.D.) occurs if plaque builds up in the major arteries that supply oxygen-rich blood to your legs, arms, and pelvis.